charliemic/electric-sheep/README.md

 ## Contributing

-See [AI Agent Guidelines](AI_AGENT_GUIDELINES.md) for development best practices and coding standards.
+See [llms.txt](llms.txt) for AI agent navigation and development workflow.
+For detailed guidelines, see `.cursor/rules/` directory.